 Florida businesses are no strangers to storm damage.
 When a hurricane hits, roofs blow off, siding is stripped, windows are shattered, and water flows in.
-Even storms that don’t rise to the level of a hurricane can cause serious damage to a business and force it to shut down for repairs.
+Even storms that don’t rise to the level of a hurricane can cause severe damage to a business and force it to shut down for repairs.

 As a business owner who has conscientiously paid your commercial property insurance premiums from day one, you might expect a swift response and full payment on a claim.
 Unfortunately, that might not happen.
-Insurance companies will often put their own interests above the interests of their policyholders and delay, deny, or undervalue claims to save themselves money.
+Insurance companies will often put their interests above the interests of their policyholders and delay, deny, or undervalue claims to save themselves money.

 You don’t have to stand for this kind of treatment.
 Our insurance claim lawyers have decades of experience holding commercial property insurance companies to the terms of their policies, and we can help your business re-open as quickly as possible.

-Types of Commercial Claims We Represent
+Types of Florida Commercial Claims We Represent

 Your commercial property is not just a building—it’s also the source of your livelihood.
 The longer it is closed for repairs, the more money you lose.
-Because of this, commercial insurance policies offer riders to cover these potential losses beyond the cost of repairs.
-At Williams Law, P.A., we are well-versed in the various kinds of coverage you might have and will fight to get you the full value of your claim.
+Because of this, commercial insurance policies offer riders the ability to cover these potential losses beyond the cost of repairs.
+At Williams Law, P.A., we are well-versed in the various kinds of coverage you might have and will fight to get you the total value of your claim.

 Property Damage Claims